 After going freelance in early 2020 she has worked across the development of several animated projects with different studios, received development funding for her own adult animated series from Film Victoria and was a writer and the script producer on the series Big Words Small Stories.

 Jess thoroughly enjoys working in animated content production and her experience gives her unique insight into the intersection of creativity and production.
 Something she has also made a part of her roles over the years is championing diversity in crews and encouraging quieter voices into new and different opportunities.
-This is how she found herself in the role of Associate Producer and Talent Acquisition Manager at Princess Bento, where she is working to curate harmonious and talented teams for each project,
+This is how she found herself in the role of Development Producer and Talent Acquisition Manager at Princess Bento, where she is working across the incredible animated slate and curating harmonious and talented teams for each project.